1939 Plymouth - Pilgrim Pride

 But I never forgot the Plymouth.
 As the years passed, I'd see an old '39 from time to time and it would bring back pleasant summer memories.
 When I turned 50, I decided to get serious and search for a '39 Plymouth business coupe to add to my collection of old cars.
 I wasn't looking for a stock vehicle - I wanted a modern drivetrain in a car that looked fairly stock.
 In 1994, I found one.
 I flew to Ohio and looked it over, bought it, had it shipped to the Pacific Northwest and modified it to suit my needs.

-Twenty-plus years later, I've sold off all my other collector vehicles but still own the Plymouth.
+Twenty-five-plus years later, I've sold off all my other collector vehicles but still own the Plymouth.
 Over the years, I've made additional improvements to my '39 coupe for better reliability and driveability.
 I'm quite fond of it and enjoy driving it along the back roads near my home.

 Whenever I drive it, I feel like I'm a teenager again.
 My '39 Plymouth coupe is my personal Fountain of Youth.